2016 United States House of Representatives elections in Florida: District 10

-Republican Daniel Webster has represented the district since being elected in 2012.
+Republican Daniel Webster had represented the district since being elected in 2012.
 He previously represented the 8th district from 2011 to 2013, prior to the decennial redistricting.
 However, after redistricting made the 10th substantially more Democratic, Webster opted to run in the neighboring 11th District, which included a slice of his former territory.

 Republican primary

 Candidates

 Geoff LaGarde withdrew his name from the race on June 24, and endorsed Thuy Lowe for the nomination.
 Lowe was declared the nominee, and no Republican primary was held.